 Tube: Sloane Square Station

 The William Curley chocolate empire continues to swell with the opening of the patissier and chocolatier's latest venture in Belgravia.
 Curley has worked with the best in the business and still advises and supplies chefs including Marco Pierre White, Raymond Blanc, Pierre Koffman and Anton Edelman.
 This Orange Square shop boasts an incredible chocolate and ice cream counter, a café and patisserie, a specially designed dessert bar, a chocolaty deli for scrumptious baked goods, and a kitchen for chocolate making master classes (where you can do a course and learn how to make truffles or sea salt caramels).
 Curley was awarded the Best British Chocolatier four years in a row, 2007-2011, by the Academy of Chocolate, and is renowned for his unusual taste combinations which mix chocolate with flavours like rosemary and olive oil or apricot and wasabi.
 His wife Suzue - who has worked at Claridge's and The Savoy - inserts a Japanese influence with sweet treats like Yuzu filled chocolates and Miso and Walnut biscuits.
 So, chocoholics who can't face making the trip to Richmond to the inaugural shop now just have to mosey into Belgravia for their sweet fix.

 IN THIS ARTICLE

 L'Artisan du Chocolat

 Paul A Young Fine Chocolates

 William Curley, Belgravia

-From cheap budget hotels to luxury 5 star hotels see our deals for hotels, including Apex City of London Hotel from 48% off.
+From cheap budget accommodation to luxury 5 star hotels see our special offers for hotels, including DoubleTree by Hilton Tower of London from 55% off.

 London 2013 The Annual